 Oil: carrier oils such as olive oil, jojoba oil, avocado oil, castor oil, and coconut oil are best.
-Carrier oils are advised because very important oils are too light to stick moisture into the hair.
-Very important oils also evaporate fast and are top used with a carrier oil to carry the oil into the skin and scalp.
-Some select to sue natural butters like mango or shea butter for this step as well.
+Carrier oils are advised because essential oils are too light to stick moisture into the hair.
+Essential oils also evaporate fast and are top used with a carrier oil to carry the oil into the skin and scalp.
+Some select to use natural butter like mango or shea butter for this step as well.

 Cream: twist and define cream, curling cream, moisturizing cream, etc.

 Moisture retention is the best advantage of using the technique.
-Moisturized hair causes to less problem because the hair is more flexible for manipulation, which in turn also means less shedding.
-Using products through the technique permits your hair to remain moisturized for higher periods of time without the need to refresh the style.
-When it seems like your hair dries out after single day, the technique can provide up to two or three days of hydrated hair is applied rightly.
+Moisturized hair causes less problem because the hair is more flexible for manipulation, which in turn also means less shedding.
+Using products through the method permits your hair to remain moisturized for higher periods without the need to refresh the style.
+When it seems like your hair dries out after a single day, the technique can provide up to two or three days of hydrated hair is applied rightly.